HomeArticles > An inside look into arts, culture and storytelling in Canberra

 Witness the breathtaking Ouroboros, a commission by Lindy Lee to commemorate the National Gallery’s 40th anniversary.

-Immerse yourself in indigenous art and storytelling
+Immerse yourself in Indigenous storytelling

 A young girl and older lady marvel at a bonsai.